Solid State Batteries: Current and Future Prospects

 Environmental Impact & Sustainability

-• Reduced Environmental Footprint: SSB significantly reduces the environmental footprint by eliminating toxic liquid electrolytes, enhancing safety, and reducing contamination risk.
+• Reduced Environmental Footprint: SSBs can reduce EV carbon footprint by ~39% as compared to their liquid lithium-ion counterparts.
 They have longer lifespans and durability, reducing battery replacement frequency and electronic waste.
 They are often made from recyclable materials, promoting a circular economy.
 Their energy efficiency, particularly in electric vehicles and renewable energy storage, indirectly reduces greenhouse gas emissions and air and water pollution.

 • Recycling & Disposal Consideration: Solid-state batteries are crucial for environmental sustainability due to their scarce materials and valuable components.
 Efficient recycling and proper disposal methods are essential to prevent contamination.
 Recycling processes should recover valuable materials like lithium and cobalt while ensuring safe handling of solid electrolytes.
 Establishing regulations and collaborating with manufacturers, recyclers, and policymakers is necessary to minimize environmental impact.